Atomtomate/page/_pages/about.md

 ---

-Webpage is still udner construction, only the GitHub and LinkedIn links, publications and PhD/Msc theses pdfs are available for now.
+Webpage is still under construction.
+Only the navigation bar with GitHub and LinkedIn links, publications and PhD/Msc theses pdfs are available.